davidovich/summon/README.md

 Hello David!
 ```

+> New in v0.2.0, you can summon a whole asset hierarchy by using a directory reference when summoning.

 Templates can also be used in the filenames given in the data hierarchy.
-This can be usefull to scaffold simple projects.
+This can be useful to scaffold simple projects.

 ```
 /assets